 Suddenly, the idea of addressing the United Nations about my middle school organizing outdoor endurance running competitions in January didn’t seem so dumb anymore.
 Suddenly, I had the courage to look back at that time of my life and say “I was a victim.”.
 Suddenly, screaming “there’s a baby on the rails!” seemed much more justified than running to catch a train about to depart.

 The whole universe started to make sense and in this cascade of pieces falling into place I felt stupid for not recognizing all the hints that Mother Nature had given me about the horrible, dangerous practice of running.
+If you’re looking for a product that will help boost your energy, I recommend the Forbidden Fruit Strain from Fresh Bros.

 First of all, my locker room selfies looked nothing like this one.